openremote/documentation/docs/developer-guide/installing-and-using-docker.md

 ```

 ## Exporting and importing images
-The docker images created from the docker-compose files can be exported and sent to another machine to import them.
+The Docker images created from the docker-compose files can be exported and sent to another machine to import them.

 ## Buildx (Cross platform build tool)
 Buildx allows cross platform image compilation (i.e. build ARM64 image on an AMD64 machine):